AsciiDoc: Notable applications

 Most of the Git project documentation is written in AsciiDoc.

 Some of O'Reilly Media's books and e-books are authored using AsciiDoc mark-up.

 Red Hat's product documentation is written in AsciiDoc.

 Asciidoctor is usable within GitHub and GitLab.

+The JetBrains IDE ecosystem supports AsciiDoc editing through plugins such as AsciiDoc and AsciiDoc Pro, which provide AsciiDoc documentation support including live preview, syntax highlighting and PDF export.

 Example

 The following shows text using AsciiDoc mark-up, and a rendering similar to that produced by an AsciiDoc processor: